learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 <h1>My HTML adventure</h1>
 ```

-Refresh the page and view the Elements tab again.
-You should see that a new child-node has appeared underneath `body`.
-You can use the
+Refresh the page to see the changes displayed in the browser.
+If you view the
-disclosure triangle to see which children are wrapped or nested within the
+Elements tab again, you should see that a new child node is nested inside
-`body` tag.
+`body`.
+Finally, run the tests again; the first test should now be passing.

 Next, we'll add a paragraph below the title.
 We'll also add some highlighted
 bits of text to the paragraph to make it stand out a little.